MatinEbrahimkhani/manjaro-scripts/README.md

 # Manjaro Linux Scripts

 A collection of bash scripts to help with configuration and maintenance of Manjaro Linux.
+The real reason for creating this repository is to store all the frequently used command and scripts in a way that could be easily reachable for me and anyone who might benefit from these codes.
 ## Directory Structure

 - `scripts/`: Contains all the scripts, categorized into `configuration`, `maintenance`, and `utilities`.